 The print collection is available in sub-collections throughout the Rains building and the second and third floors of the Darling Pavilion.
 Maps of each floor are also available to help you navigate the Library.

-The Popular Reading Room is located on the first floor, just across from the 24 hour Southeast Reading Room and the Circulation desk.
+The Popular Reading Room is located on the first floor of the library, just across from the 24-hour Walter J. Lack Reading Room.
+This collection includes works of fiction as well as books on the history and culture of Los Angeles.
 Newspapers and magazines are located on the shelves just outside the Popular Reading Room.

 In addition to print resources, Rains Library provides a wealth of digital resources for legal research tasks, including electronic databases and journals, documentary and popular films, and legal research guides.
-We regularly add new titles to our collection, so please check our Recent Acquisitions page for the most current updates.
+We regularly add new titles to our collection, so please check our Recent Acquisitions link from our Featured Lists page for the most current updates.

 William M. Rains Library